Mobile Home Roofing Options: Materials, Performance, and Cost for Repair and Replacement

 Wind is a different topic.
 In high winds, shingles can pull up and become detached, which creates a domino effect since they’re all pinned together.

 Asphalt shingle is more expensive than the flat roof solutions, which is to be expected.
 It’s also less expensive than composite vinyl shingles, which perform well, look good and last longer than asphalt.
 However, both asphalt and composite shingles cost less than the increasingly popular option of a metal roof replacement.

-Metal Roofs for Mobile and Manufactured Homes
+Metal Roofing Systems for Manufactured Homes

 Isn’t this where we began?